Lillian Sefton Dodge Estate: History

 It was designed in 1922 by the architectural firm Clinton and Russell for cosmetics executive Lillian Sefton Dodge.
 It was inspired by St. Catherine's Court in Somersetshire, England.

 The manor house is a Tudor Revival style dwelling.
 It is two and one half stories high with a full basement, of steel frame construction and faced with brown Westchester granite and trimmed in tawny limestone.
 It has a gray slate roof perforated by granite dormers and chimneys.

 One distinguishing feature of the house is its four large stained glass windows that depict five Shakespeare plays.
 Done by Charles Connick of Boston, in 1927 when Mr. Dodge had them put in they cost around $10,000 each.
 Below it is a 15th-century cathedral pew.
 Many of the sandstone fireplaces originated in Europe.
 Almost all of the interior iron work, from the door handles, to other accent pieces, were done by famed iron worker Samuel Yellin.
 Other interior features include: 400-year old entry doors, a 9-foot tall silverware safe, hand-sculpted patterned plaster ceilings, oak paneled walls and Renaissance chandeliers.

 Also on the property is a Tudor style, half timber farm complex.
 The property also has a contributing formal garden designed by Charles Wellford Leavitt (1871–1928), garage, and greenhouse.
-The gardens feature boxwood shaped to resemble a sundial and is scatted with urns and stone temples.
+The gardens feature boxwood shaped to resemble a sundial and is scattered with urns and stone temples.
 Plantings in the gardens featured tulips, azaleas, mountain laurels, magnolias and Japanese cherry trees.
 Large, multi-tiered fountains were imported from Venice but the water to the fountains were turned off after the property became a school.

 It was listed on the National Register of Historic Places in 1979.